 Thanksgiving is coming up, and it’s the ideal time to count our blessings, being grateful for everything we have.
 But another way to show gratitude is by helping others.
-I came up with this DIY Pay It Forward Jar in hopes that it will inspire me to help others in some way this holiday season, even in some small way.
+I came up with this DIY Pay It Forward Jar in hopes that it will be an inspiration to help others in this holiday season, even in some small way.

 DIY PAY IT FORWARD JAR

 – a jar

 – paint (optional)